curbside Chipping Guidelines

 - Please note that the pile must not contain stumps, roots, garbage, nails, lumber, or dirt.
 Dirty pine needles and other raked debris is very damaging for chippers, so please try to keep piles clean.

 We try to haul all chip and provide it to BMP contractors or for other erosion control projects.
 If you want the chip left on site, please let us know on your form.
 Please note that wood chips are a very flammable surface fuel that can carry fire to your home.
-Do not place wood chip within five (5) feet of the home or in large areas within 30 feet of the home.
-Chips will not be left on site if homeowner is not present.
-Download this PDF to learn more about the Combustibility of Landscape Mulches...
+Do not place wood chips within five (5) feet of the home or in large areas within 30 feet of the home.
+Chips will not be left on-site if the homeowner is not present.

-Once your form has been received, you will be scheduled for chipping.
+Once your form has been received, you will be scheduled for curbside chipping.
 All efforts will be made to complete chipping within two weeks of receiving your request form, however, no guarantees can be made.
 We are unable to schedule individual appointments or provide advance notice.
 Large piles may be chipped over several visits.
-Please call 775.
-588.3591 if you have questions.